farao-community/farao-community.github.io/pages/docs/output-data/rao-result/meta-info.md

 ### Objective function cost results {#cost-results}
 Contains information about the reached objective function value, seperated into functional and virtual costs:
 - the **functional** cost reflects the business value of the objective (e.g. the cost associated to the minimum margin and the business penalties on usage of remedial actions)
-- the **virtual** cost reflects the violation of certain constraints (e.g. MNEC & loop-flow constraints)
+- the **virtual** cost reflects the violation of some constraints (e.g. MNEC & loop-flow constraints)

 {% capture t2_java %}
 ~~~java